Lucy Wins Thomas Hardy Society Essay Prize

 Commenting, Head of English, Toby Smith, said: “I’m delighted for Lucy and for Joe too.
 Exploring the technical aspects of poetry, such as form and language choice, in the context of the world in which it is written, is a demanding skill, and to develop a sensitive interpretation, more impressive still.
 The students’ initiative and independent thought, in conjunction with some excellent teaching, has produced some intriguing responses.
 Both students are considering applications for English literature degrees, and it’s great to see their potential rewarded by the recognition received in this way.”

 Head of Sixth Form, Oliver Ridley added: “It is a great privilege to work with young people who love their subjects and are keen to enter competitions like this.
 I am especially delighted to see our students take an interest in West Country writers.”

-Please click here to read Lucy and Joe's entries.
+Please click here to read their entries.

 Return to News Articles